Skip to Content

 By law, the RTA sales tax must be spent as defined by a voter-approved regional transportation plan.
 If any future substantial changes are made to an approved plan or significant cost overruns occur, state law requires the RTA to bring changes back to the voters for consideration.

-Why is street maintenance not included?
-Other ineligible costs? (floor control, utilities, etc.)
+Why is routine street maintenance not included?
+Other ineligible costs? (flood control, utilities, etc.)

 What is taxed under the RTA plan?